ForgeGit/Sindragosa_GUID/README.md

 <img src="_img/Magelyzer.png" /> <br />

 The app extracts the gameID from logs uploaded to [Woodchopper website](https://classic.warcraftlogs.com/).
 You can extract these yourself through their API if [you know what you are doing.](https://www.warcraftlogs.com/api/docs)

+## Additional information

+The "cheese" is commonly done by melee DPS, either by one (1) melee DPS or by making the entirety of your melee DPS wiggle/stack on Sindragosa.

+However, ranged/caster characters can also successfully "cheese" Icy Grip.
+All it needs to do is position itself inside Sindy hitbox.

 ## Acknowledgments